Deep Impact (film)

-Deep Impact is a 1998 American science-fiction disaster film directed by Mimi Leder, written by Bruce Joel Rubin and Michael Tolkin, and starring Robert Duvall, Téa Leoni, Elijah Wood, Vanessa Redgrave, Maximilian Schell, and Morgan Freeman.
+Deep Impact is a 1998 American science fiction disaster film directed by Mimi Leder, written by Bruce Joel Rubin and Michael Tolkin, and starring Robert Duvall, Téa Leoni, Elijah Wood, Vanessa Redgrave, Maximilian Schell, and Morgan Freeman.
 Steven Spielberg served as an executive producer of this film.
 It was released by Paramount Pictures in North America and by DreamWorks Pictures internationally on May 8, 1998.
-The film depicts the attempts to prepare for and destroy a 7 mi wide comet set to collide with Earth and cause a mass extinction.
+The film depicts humanity's attempts to prepare for and destroy a 7 mi wide comet set to collide with Earth and cause a mass extinction.

-Deep Impact was released in the same summer as a similarly themed film, Armageddon, which fared better at the box office, while astronomers described Deep Impact as being more scientifically accurate.
-Both films were similarly received by critics, with Armageddon scoring 38% and Deep Impact scoring 44% on Rotten Tomatoes.
-Deep Impact grossed over $349 million worldwide on an $80 million production budget.
+Deep Impact was released in the same summer as the similarly themed Armageddon, which fared better at the box office, while astronomers described Deep Impact as being more accurate.
+Deep Impact was slightly better received critically than Armageddon, although both ultimately received mixed reviews.
+Deep Impact grossed over $349.5 million worldwide on an $80 million production budget, becoming the sixth highest-grossing film of 1998.

 It was the final film by cinematographer Dietrich Lohmann, who died before the film's release.

 Plot

-In May 1998, at a star party, teenage amateur astronomer Leo Beiderman observes an unidentified object in the night sky.
-He sends a picture to astronomer Dr. Marcus Wolf, who realizes it is a comet on collision course with Earth.
+On May 10, 1998, in Richmond, Virginia, high school student Leo Biederman observes an unidentified object in the night sky at his astronomy club's star party.
+His picture is sent to astronomer Dr. Marcus Wolf, who realizes it is a comet on a collision course with Earth.
 Wolf dies in a car crash while racing to raise the alarm.

-A year later, journalist Jenny Lerner investigates Secretary of the Treasury Alan Rittenhouse over his connection with "Ellie", whom she assumes to be a mistress but is confused when she finds him and his family loading a boat with large amounts of food and other survival gear.
-She is apprehended by the FBI and taken to meet President Tom Beck, who persuades her not to share the story in return for a prominent role in the press conference he will arrange.
-She subsequently discovers that "Ellie" is actually an acronym — ELE — which stands for "extinction-level event".
-Two days later, Beck announces that the comet Wolf–Beiderman is on course to impact the Earth in roughly one year and could cause humanity's extinction.
+A year later, MSNBC journalist Jenny Lerner investigates Secretary of the Treasury Alan Rittenhouse over his connection with "Ellie", whom she assumes to be a mistress; she and her cameraman Eric are confused when they find Rittenhouse and his daughter Lilly loading a boat with large amounts of food and other survival gear.
+Lerner is apprehended by the FBI and taken to meet United States President Tom Beck, who persuades her not to share the story in return for a prominent role in the press conference he will arrange.
+She subsequently discovers that "Ellie" is actually an acronym—E.L.E.—which stands for "extinction-level event".
+Two days later, Beck announces that the comet Wolf–Biederman is on course to impact the Earth in roughly one year and could cause humanity's extinction.
 He reveals that the United States and Russia have been constructing the Messiah in orbit, a spacecraft to transport a team to alter the comet's path with nuclear bombs.